Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 When Michael and Suzan moved back to the United States after two years of travelling, it was 1980 and they settled in the Haight-Ashbury district of San Francisco.
 It has been called the birthplace of hippie culture – drugs, arts, mysticism and general counterculture.
 The Bears felt right at home.

-That list included President Ronald Reagan and Gov. Jerry Brown, among others.
+The list of witches included President Ronald Reagan and Gov. Jerry Brown, among others.
 Now that’s a party!

 Suzan rattled off the list during her vision and Michael wrote it down, including a detailed plan on how exactly they would kill Reagan.